Double Standard Abuse Female On Male / Video Games

 Among the colorful assortment of individuals you meet in Ordon Village during the prologue of The Legend of Zelda: Twilight Princess are Sera and Hanch.
 Hanch is a rather diminutive man who is always hunched forward and seems rather morose who owns the town's general store.
 That being said, his wife, Sera, is the one who handles the actual sales.
 It's also heavily implied that she cares far more for her cat than her husband, and she constantly makes comments about her "good for nothing husband."
 While it's never stated outright, context clues seem to suggest that she is an abusive spouse, yet no one in the village seems perturbed by this; not even their own daughter.

-One of the criticisms raised at the Prince Chrom x Female Avatar pairing in Fire Emblem Awakening is rooted in this trope.
-In one of their supports, in a reversal of the Accidental Pervert trope, she walks in on him bathing...and starts throwing stuff at him for her own mistake.
-Not only is this quite far from her usual attitude, it's even more questionable when you remember that the Female Avatar was in a similar situation with Gaius (walked on him while he was bathing) and Say'ri (went into her tent when she was getting dressed) and she does not react in the same way to them.
+One of the criticisms raised at the Prince Chrom x Female Avatar pairing is rooted in this trope.
+In one of their supports, in a reversal of the Accidental Pervert trope, she walks in on him bathing... and starts throwing stuff at him for her own mistake.
+Fortunately, this is quite far from her usual attitude, and she is clearly shown to be in the wrong with her profuse apologizing afterwards.

 Averted in the case of Tharja's husband.
-Conversations between their future daughter, Noire (who herself is a nervous wreck due to her mother's abuse) make it clear that Tharja frequently curses her husband as punishment for talking back to her, and this is not at all painted in a humorous light.
+Conversations with Noire (their future daughter, who herself is a nervous wreck due to her mother's abuse) make it clear that future Tharja frequently curses her husband as punishment for talking back to her, and this is not at all painted in a humorous or at all acceptable light, but as a sign of how there's something wrong with her.